home-assistant/home-assistant.io/source/_integrations/light.markdown

 <div class='note'>

-If a light entity is in the `on` state, the default profile will only be applied if it is called in the service call data attribute `profile`, like any other named profile.
+If a light entity is in the `on` state, the default profile brightness and will only be applied if it is called in the service call data attribute `profile`, like any other named profile.
+The transition attribute will be applied for all `light.turn_on`, `light.toggle` and `light.turn_off` service calls, unless specified otherwise in the service call data.

 </div>